postvakje/oeis-sequences/README.md

 `pip install OEISsequences`

 ## Usage
-After installation, `import OEISsequences` will import all the functions accessible via `OEISsequences.Axxxxxx`.
+After installation, `from oeis_sequences import OEISsequences` will import all the functions accessible via `OEISsequences.Axxxxxx`.
-Alternatively, invidividual functions can be imported as `from OEISsequences import Axxxxxx`.
+Alternatively, invidividual functions can be imported as `from oeis_sequences.OEISsequences import Axxxxxx`.

 For each sequence, there are 3 different kinds of functions: